A Study of EP0031 in Patients With Advanced RET-altered Malignancies

 Applicable to all patients:

-1. Must be ≥18 years of age at the time of informed consent, with documented RET-altered malignancy
+1. Must be ≥18 years of age, with documented RET-altered cancers

 2. Patients should be well informed and consented about alternative treatment options including approved RET-targeted therapies

-3. ECOG performance status of 0 or 1 at screening
+3. ECOG performance status of 0 or 1 and life expectancy >3 months at screening

 4. Ability to understand and provide written informed consent and able to participate in all required evaluations and procedures